fishjam-dev/membrane_rtc_engine_timescaledb/README.md

 ## Metrics visualisation with Grafana

 Metrics stored in the database using `membrane_rtc_engine_timescaledb` can be simply visualized using Grafana.
-To start the dashboard with RTC Engine metrics, create a volume with Grafana configuration files that are placed in `priv/grafana/provisioning` and mount it in the Grafana container at the default location: `/etc/grafana/provisioning`.
+To start the dashboard with RTC Engine metrics, create a volume with Grafana configuration files taken from `priv/grafana/provisioning` and mount it in the Grafana container at the default location: `/etc/grafana/provisioning`.
-If you release an Elixir project with dependency to `membrane_rtc_engine_timescaledb`, `priv/grafana/provisioning` will be contained in the Docker image.
+If you release an Elixir project with dependency to `membrane_rtc_engine_timescaledb`, `priv/grafana/provisioning` will be contained inside a assembled release, in the `lib/membrane_rtc_engine_timescaledb-0.1.0` directory.
+If you want to have Grafana configuration files in a different path, that does not contain a library version, that can change over time, use `Membrane.RTC.Engine.TimescaleDB.GrafanaHelper.cp_grafana_directory/1`, in one of the release steps in `mix.exs`, as it is done [there](https://github.com/membraneframework/membrane_videoroom/blob/dac1bf06d7130116da038f3b33ff4dc4641a18c6/mix.exs#L15).

-To create a volume containing `priv/grafana/provisioning`, declare it in your `docker-compose.yml`
+You can create a volume containing `priv/grafana/provisioning`, by declaring it in your `docker-compose.yml`
 ```yml
 volumes:
   grafana-provisioning:
 ```
-and add it to the container with the Elixir project and to the Grafana container
+and adding it to the container with the Elixir project and to the Grafana container
 ```yml
 services:
   ...